jamilbd07/bangladesh-income-tax-calculator/README.md

-# Bangladesh Tax Calculator - WordPress Plugin
+# Bangladesh Income Tax Calculator - WordPress Plugin

 A comprehensive WordPress plugin for calculating personal income tax in Bangladesh.
 This plugin provides multiple integration options including **Shortcode**, **Block Editor**, and **Elementor Widget** with support for both current and previous tax regimes.